 Asiloid flies are known to science from some 8,100 species today and form a diverse clade within Diptera - true flies.
-The family taxa Apioceridae (“flower-loving flies”), Asilidae (“assassin flies” or “robber flies”), and Mydidae (“mydas flies”) belong to this clade while the other Diptera: Asiloidea family taxa are grouped in the therevoid clade (Apsilocephalidae, Evocoidae, Scenopinidae, and Therevidae).
+The family taxa Apioceridae (“apiocerid flies”), Asilidae (“assassin flies” or “robber flies”), and Mydidae (“mydas flies”) belong to this clade while the other Diptera: Asiloidea family taxa are grouped in the therevoid clade (Apsilocephalidae, Evocoidae, Scenopinidae, and Therevidae).
 Asiloid flies range in size from 5–60 mm in body length and the Neotropical species Gauromydas heros (Perty, 1833) (Mydidae: Mydinae) is believed to be the largest known Diptera.
+A recent review of these large flies can be found here doi:10.11646/zootaxa.4048.3.3 .

 Apioceridae only occur in Argentina, Australia, Chile, western North America (Canada, Mexico, and the USA), and South Africa, Asilidae are distributed world-wide, and Mydidae are more or less distributed world-wide although a number of subfamily taxa are restricted to the Southern Hemisphere.
 In general, asiloid flies are most diverse in arid to semi-arid environments although many Asilidae and some Mydidae species are known from tropical rain forests.
 While Apioceridae and Mydidae are seldom collected and are rare in insect collections due to the very short annual activity period and the very limited geographical range of species, Asilidae are encountered regularly in the field and collected by specialists and non-specialists alike.